anoma/whitepaper/whitepaper.md

 ## Gossip

 The Anoma gossip system is a pseudonymously identified, path-authenticated, fault-accountable sparse overlay network.
-In contrast to conventional peer-to-peer gossip networks, this system is designed to operate privately by default, with optional attestations.
+In contrast to conventional peer-to-peer gossip networks, this system is designed to operate with optional attestations.
 Nodes are identified by cryptographic keys and all messages are encrypted to their recipient and signed by their sender.
 Nodes craft & enforce local rules around message validity, rebroadcast, and retention.
 Combined with a settlement ledger and path-authentication-based fees, this provides an incentivised data availability layer for transaction-relevant data, which is used within the Anoma architecture by users to broadcast intents, which are sent around until solvers find counterparties, create transactions, and submit them to fractal instances for settlement.
 Nodes maintain a local trust graph and ruleset around message content validity and rebroadcast criteria.
 The Anoma gossip system uses an explicit trust model, where the underlying physical network is distrusted, new nodes bootstrap with a set of trusted peer public keys, and nodes maintain trust relations over time, keeping track of who introduced them to whom and applying changes in trust recursively along the trust graph.

 ### Node model